LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/basic-content.md

 {: .important}
 This feature is depending on [permissions](https://knowledge.liveperson.com/contact-center-management-messaging-operations-transfer-to-agent.html#permissions)

-This option transfers the conversation to the particular agent matching the provided agentId and skill.
+This option transfers the conversation to the particular agent matching the provided `agentId` and `skill`.
 If the agent is not available, the conversation will be transferred to an available agent with the same skill

 Message in form of: `CONVERSATION_TRANSFER _skill_ _agentId_`

+Please note the spaces between `_skill_` and `_agentId_` and also the order in which they are written

 Parameters: